artsy/artsy.github.io/_posts/2020-08-20-relay-pagingation-containers-demystified.markdown

 [GraphQL connections](https://www.apollographql.com/blog/explaining-graphql-connections-c48b7c3d6976/) are beyond the scope of this blog post, but they are a way to fetch lists of data without running into the limitations of returning a simple array.
-Connections can return metadata about their results, like how many total results there are and uses cursors (rather than page numbers) for paginating.
+Connections can return metadata about their results, like how many total results there are, and use cursors (rather than page numbers) for paginating.
 They also handle when items are inserted or deleted from the results between requests for pages.
 They're pretty cool!

 Pagination containers take considerably more setup than plain fragment containers, and the setup itself is very